COVID-19 response and information

 We are choosing social distancing whenever possible as we respond to this situation, so when you stop in, please use the hand sanitizer, respect personal space, and don’t be surprised if we offer an elbow bump or air high-five in lieu of shaking your hand!

 We are working to update other website pages and social media pages to reflect the current postponed or canceled activities/events.
 Thank for your understanding!

-- Dog training classes (finishing current classes with 1-2 sessions left, canceling other classes; through May 15 start dates)
+- Dog training classes (canceling classes through May 31 start dates)